supermarsx/smsgate/readme.md

 ### smsrelay3

-smsrelay3 listens for incoming messages and forwards them to the server, compiling origin, body, and date/time (plus extra device metadata).
+smsrelay3 listens for incoming messages and forwards them to syncserver, compiling origin, body, and date/time (plus extra device metadata).
 Configuration is stored securely on device and can be provisioned remotely.

 To build and run, open `smsrelay3/android` in Android Studio and run on a physical device (Android 10+).